samudinzul/flutter_rest_api_vectolabs/README.md

 # Answering Question No. 1

-A REST api Flutter project.
+A RESTful API Flutter project.

-# Flutter REST Api
+# Flutter RESTful API

-- Building a REST api app with Flutter.
+- Building a RESTful API app with Flutter.

 - Get all product data and get all product data by id.